RedFlame2112/mathkov/README.md

 I took a list of all the past AIME problems, then I proceeded to literally splice them together while taking out latex delimiters and commands so that the chain can analyze pure text.

 From there, spaCy and Markovify handles the rest.

+The actual code is in `mathkov.ipynb` while the output is in `mathkov.txt`.
+The feeder is in `math.txt`